A Brief History

 Beatrix Potter is best remembered for her literary work that has entertained children for several generations now, but she was much, much more than just a writer of books for kids.
 A remarkable woman and a remarkable person, Beatrix Potter deserves to be remembered for all her accomplishments and her legacy of natural conservation.

-Questions for Students (and others): Have you read any of the Beatrix Potter books?
+Question for students (and subscribers): Have you read any of the Beatrix Potter books?
 Did you know Beatrix Potter had a scientific side?
 Who is your favorite author of Children’s Books?
 Why do you think the scientific papers submitted by Beatrix Potter and other female researchers were rejected?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!